For the Media

 3. The town of Princeton has a municipal parking garage on Spring Street.
 The parking rates are located on their website.

 4. There are also meters all along Prospect Street as well as some of the surrounding streets.
 These meters range in price, as well as time limits for parking.
-There is a map which explains where the meters are located, and the time periods allowed for parking.
+There is a map that explains where the meters are located, and the time periods allowed for parking.

 Staying in Princeton